Ruins of Adventure

 - If a kit lists one or more weapon proficiencies as required, those weapons are automatically allowed to the character, even if his class would normally disallow them.
 The exception to this rule are members of any Priest class, who must always abide by the strictures of their class (unless the kit specifies otherwise).
 Unless otherwise noted, these required proficiencies must be purchased in the order they appear, and no other proficiencies may be gained until all required proficiencies are obtained.
 Weapon proficiencies listed as a Bonus may be used by the character regardless of class limitations (even by priests).

-- Druids may opt to specialize in a terrain (Arctic, Desert, Forest, Subteranean, Mountain, Plains, or Swamp).
+- Druids must choose a terrain to specialize in (Arctic, Desert, Forest, Subteranean, Mountain, Plains, or Swamp).

 - Note that some kits and homelands list certain “forbidden” proficiencies.
-These may not be taken at character creation, but the character is free to learn such proficiencies as he advances (assuming he can find a teacher).
+These may not be taken at character creation, but the character is free to learn such proficiencies through the course of play (assuming he can find a teacher).

 - Wizards (including Mages, Specialists, Bards, Lone Wolves, and Shadow-Walkers), should choose Paths for their starting spells.